Boys Over Flowers: Manga

 Written and illustrated by Yoko Kamio, Boys Over Flowers was serialized in Shueisha's bi-weekly magazine Margaret from October 1992 to January 2004.
 In July 2006, a short story based on the manga was published in issue 15 of Margaret magazine; another two-installment short story was published in January 2007.
 The series was collected in 37 tankōbon volumes released between October 23, 1992, and June 25, 2008.
 English translations of all 37 volumes were released between 2003 and 2009 by Viz Media.
 It has also been published by Glénat in France, and by Planeta DeAgostini in Spain.

 Kamio began a sequel, Boys Over Flowers Season 2, in Shueisha's Shōnen Jump+ online magazine on February 15, 2015.

 CD

-An audio drama adaptation of Boys Over Flowers, marketed as "CD books" (CDブック), was released from July 1993 to July 1994.
+An audio drama adaptation of Boys Over Flowers, marketed as "CD books" (CD ブック), was released from July 1993 to July 1994.
 It starred Takuya Kimura, in his voice-acting debut, as the voice of Rui Hanazawa, whom this adaptation focused on.